DragonSenses/visionize/architectural-decision-log.md

 ***My aim in writing this document was to share the positive impact it made on me with you.***

-Visionize description: A Next.js 14 Kanban productivity app designed for task management.
-Built with a focus on server actions, [FormData Web API](https://developer.mozilla.org/en-US/docs/Web/API/FormData) and createing loading & error states with [useFormStatus](https://react.dev/reference/react-dom/hooks/useFormStatus) and [useFormState](https://react.dev/reference/react-dom/hooks/useFormState).
+**Visionize** is a Next.js 14 Kanban productivity app designed for task management.
+Built with a focus on server actions, utilizes the [FormData Web API](https://developer.mozilla.org/en-US/docs/Web/API/FormData), and implements loading and error states using React hooks such as [useFormStatus](https://react.dev/reference/react-dom/hooks/useFormStatus) and [useFormState](https://react.dev/reference/react-dom/hooks/useFormState).

+This is simply the documentation for the process of building the project.
+This is like my `journey.md` files that come with my previous projects, but this time I will also explain the rationale behind certain choices and design decisions made while making this project.

+This file is an *informal* document, named "Architectural Decision Record" because I'm fond of the name and it gives it that extra level of sophistication.

+Let's demystify some jargon:

 - An architecture decision log (**ADL**) is the collection of all ADRs created and maintained for a particular project (or organization).